Andorfim/Andorfim/README.md

 - Quantum communications
 - Quantum informatics

-My work at laboratory:
+My responsibilities at laboratories and at QuantCAD:

-- Photonic integrated circuits (PICs) design
+- PICs design
 - Development of numerical tools for PICs / optoelectronic systems design, particularly for CAD applications

 A little about places of study: